Hunting game birds and deer with dogs in Victoria

 Gundog training with 'blanks'

-Previously, gundogs could only be trained outside the hunting seasons with the use of starter's pistol.
-However, the new regulations now allow shotguns with the use of blanks to be used to train gundogs outside the hunting seasons.
-However, it will still be an offence to train a gundog outside the open seasons while in possession of live ammunition.
+Starter’s pistols and shotguns with the use of blanks may be used to train gundogs outside the hunting seasons.
+However, it is an offence to train a gundog outside the open seasons while in possession of live ammunition.

 Offence for dogs to attack, bite or maim wildlife